 To Our Shareholders

-In the transportation industry, which is the mainstay business of the Seino Group, the volume of freight transportation in Japan showed signs of recovering, including a gradual pickup in industrial production overall.
-However, due to soaring prices for crude oil and raw materials, supply constraints and other factors, the conditions surrounding corporate activities continued to be severe.
+In the transportation industry, which is the mainstay business of the Seino Group, as the volume of freight transportation in Japan shrank year on year, the conditions surrounding corporate activities continued to be severe mainly due to soaring energy prices and measures taken in response to the “2024 problem.”

 Transportation Services Business